Salt River Fields at Talking Stick

-Salt River Fields at Talking Stick is a stadium complex located in the Salt River Pima–Maricopa Indian Community near Scottsdale, Arizona, at the former site of the Indian Bend Country Club.
+Salt River Fields at Talking Stick is a stadium complex located in the Salt River Pima–Maricopa Indian Community near Scottsdale, Arizona, United States, at the former site of the Indian Bend Country Club.
 It serves as the Major League Baseball spring-training facility for the Arizona Diamondbacks and the Colorado Rockies, replacing Tucson Electric Park for the Diamondbacks and Hi Corbett Field for the Rockies.
 The complex represents the first MLB park to be built on Native American Indian land.

 History

 In 2009, after the Chicago White Sox moved their spring-training facilities from Tucson to Phoenix, the Diamondbacks and Rockies expressed their desire to leave Tucson.
 The teams began negotiations with multiple valley cities and Indian communities, with the Salt River Pima–Maricopa Indian Community coming out on top with a 20-year commitment from the teams to the facility.
 Construction began on November 17, 2009, with a ground-breaking ceremony by Diamondbacks President and CEO Derrick Hall, as an aggressive, fast-tracked schedule—to get the stadium done by the 2011 spring-training season—began.

 The field turf is made up of a specially engineered Tifway 419 Bermuda Grass grown in Eloy.
 There are 7,000 fixed seats in the grandstand and 4,000 lawn seats for a total estimated seating capacity of 11,000, but a game on March 24, 2013, drew a crowd given as 12,864.
 Luxury suites, three party pavilions, and a kids zone are further amenities.
 Each team has an 85000 ft2 clubhouse (with offices, fitness, and locker rooms), six full-size practice fields (one with the same dimensions as the respective team's home stadium), two infield-only practice diamonds, and batting cages.
 The Diamondbacks occupy the facilities along the left field and the Rockies are in the right-field area.
 Several points of access to the stadium bring visitors in through the middle of the practice fields and batting facilities.
-The complex also has two lit soccer fields and a 3-acre man-made lake which is home to 17,000 fish.
+The complex also has two lit soccer fields and a three-acre man-made lake which is home to 17,000 fish.